williecheong/release_dash/README.md

 More awesome *(and possibly unstable)* new features on [the staging site](http://release-dash.williecheong.com).<br>
 Change logs, progress updates and latest developments on [this spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0ApNDjYXWm5JndDFwLWVlM1BPR3dBdjE1ZVdfWlBwR1E&usp=sharing).

+## Deployment
+#### Requirements
+- Standard Web Stack: Apache, MySQL, PHP 5.3 and above
+- For deployment on local machine, try LAMP, [MAMP](http://www.mamp.info/en/downloads/) or [WAMP](http://www.wampserver.com/en/).

+#### Configuration
+- Define *production*, *staging* and *development* environments in `/index.php`
+- Database credentials for *development* in `/application/config/database.php`
+- Landing page (base_url) for *development* in `/application/config/config.php`
+- Configuration for other environments in `/application/config/[environment]/______.php`
+- If neccessary, modify white-listed dashboard administrators in `/assets/sql/schema.sql`

+#### Instructions
+1. Clone the repository into the web directory
+2. Set up a new MySQL database service on the machine
+3. Define database credentials as specified in Configuration above
+4. Load the database schema and initial data from `/assets/sql/schema.sql`
+5. Done: RRDashboard is now live.

 ## URL Walkthrough
 #### Landing page
     Provides an overview of all active versions